LinaYorda/missing-persons-resources/content/about.md

 Hello!

 I'm Tsvetelina, and I've been involved in missing persons work for quite some time.
 I'm passionate about helping others and raising awareness about missing persons cases.
-I noticed there wasn't a centralized portal where people could easily find information about government and non-government agencies that handle missing persons cases.
-That's why I'm creating resources to help families and investigators access the information they need.
+I noticed there wasn't a centralized portal for finding information on agencies handling these cases, so I'm creating this directory to help families and investigators access the resources they need.

-This website serves as a comprehensive directory of missing persons databases and organizations from around the world.
-My goal is to provide easy access to resources that can help locate missing individuals and support families in their search.
+This website serves as a directory of missing persons databases and organizations from around the world, providing easy access to tools that can help locate missing individuals and support families in their search.

 ## How to Use This Site